CTOR-Labs/CTOR-Labs/README.md

 # 📌 Projects at a Glance

-CTOR‑Labs maintains several structured research branches, each representing a distinct interaction regime inside the CTOR environment.
+CTOR-Labs supports several research tracks, each representing a distinct mode of interaction within the CTOR environment.

+If you are ready to join one of them, please contact me.

+Dr. Bronn

 ### 🤖 CTOR‑AI‑AI
 AI‑vs‑AI matches for studying emergent strategies and system‑level cognition.